iExecBlockchainComputing/iexec-apps/cloud-computing/nodejs-hello-world/README.md

 ```
 docker image build -t nodejs-hello-world .
 ```
-**IMPORTANT:** /!\ Please note that the base node image should be in alpine if it will be converted into TEE mode.
+**IMPORTANT:** /!\ Please note that the base node image should be alpine based if it will be converted into TEE mode.

 ### Run
 The application can be tested locally to make sure it is well setup: